 Brachial Plexus Injury Lawyer in Omaha

-The birth of a child is a day that parents dream about, but it’s also a day filled with uncertainty and anxiety.
+The birth of a child is a day that parents dream about, but it’s also a day filled with anxiety.
 This final step in pregnancy can hold the potential for danger, and when medical professionals are negligent in any way, it can result in a variety of birth injuries, including brachial plexus palsy.

-If you believe your doctor or medical team could have prevented your child’s birth injury, please call Bottlinger Law L.L.C.
+If you believe your doctor or medical team could have prevented your child’s birth injury, please call Bottlinger Law L.L.C. at (402) 505-8234.
 Our Omaha birth injury attorney can examine your records and look for signs of negligence.
 Scheduling a consultation is free and confidential, and if we can help you recover compensation, we will do so at no upfront cost.

 The brachial plexus is a group of nerves located in the neck, under the collarbone.
 They connect the arms to the spinal cord and provide control of the shoulder, arms, wrists, and hands.
 Any damage to this nerve bundle can result in loss of sensation or paralysis in the upper arm (Erb’s palsy) or lower arm (Klumpke’s palsy).
 Depending on the severity of the injury, it may be temporary or permanent.